Call Us Today:

 1) Application

-A glass storefront is a non-residential and non-load bearing that serves as a business entrance framework with commercial windows.
+A glass storefront is a non-residential and non-load-bearing structure that serves as a business entrance framework with commercial windows.
 The typical range of storefront windows is 10 feet high or less, connected to the main entrance of its commercial glass doors.

 Architects usually utilize storefronts for ground-floor structures.
 While designing a building, they may even employ storefronts for the second or third floor.
 The storefronts are focus-coated and not self-depleting.